eandreae/Ape-Ship/Assets/Sound Assets/README.txt

-This is where Rishi stores his sound assets
+This is where Rishi stores his sound assets.
+And the scores and background tracks.